 School Safety Learning Portal

-Please note: This training is open to Texas public ISDs, open-enrollment charter schools, school-based law enforcement, and any state agency that serves on an identified Threat Assessment team.
+Please Note: This training is open to Texas public ISDs, open-enrollment charter schools, school-based law enforcement, and any state agency that serves on an identified Threat Assessment team, or a person joining the Texas School Safety and Security Consultant Registry.
 Because this training is legislatively mandated, we are encouraging all School Behavioral Threat Assessment team members to complete the training.
 Registration slots will be filled in the order received.
-Due to limited space, vendors and contractors are not permitted to register for this training.
-Registrant must be identified as a Texas district/charter school Threat Assessment team member.

 Completion of both the online course and the virtual training will meet the new State requirements for threat assessment training.
 To learn more about the new requirements view the Threat Assessment video in the Legislative Guidance Video Series.